iamShashi/getting-and-cleaning-data/codebook.md

 #<h1>Codebook</h1>
-This explains the different data variables that appear and were formed
+This explains the different data variables that appear and were formed and also gives a detailed idea of activiteis

-<h2>Identifiers</h2>
+<h2>Identifiers that were</h2>
 <ol><li>subject - The ID of the test subject</li>
 <li>activity - The type of activity performed when the corresponding measurements were taken</ol></li>